 Come enjoy this electrifying meet and a sumptuous Lunch Gala!

-We invite you to Indian hospitality this winter in the capital.
+We invite you to Indian hospitality this summer in India’s financial capital.

 Download Conference Brochure here